andyjsharp/higher-level-orchestrator/README.md

 # higher-level-orchestrator
-Higher level orchestrator level to provide ease of use for repos in this organization
+Goal of this project to provide ease of use for repos in this organization

 Right now only ansible supported, plan to add Jenkins support in future.